esa/nanosat-mo-framework/README.md

 - Java SDK 1.8 (Build will not work on JDK 9 and above as of now)
 - Apache Maven

-Clone this repository, set the environment variable MVN\_HOME with the path to this repository's root directory and run `mvn install` in the root directory.
+Clone this repository, set the environment variable NMF\_HOME with the path to this repository's root directory and run `mvn install` in the root directory.

 Note that the errors about missing module descriptors during Javadoc generation are to be expected and non breaking.